 Avoid This Mistake – And Focus on What Works

-After training individuals for over 16 years and speaking with thousands of others, I get a feel for what’s going on inside the mind of many people.
+After training individuals for twenty years and speaking with thousands of others, I get a feel for what’s going on inside the mind of many people.

 This experience has provided me with some good insight.